omnetpp/omnetpp/samples/database/README.txt

 generic -- they can be used with any simulation model to make it datatabase-enabled, without having to change a single line of source code.

+Possible uses of the database include:
+  - if you're doing heaps of simulation experiments: organized storage for their configuration and results;
+  - remote access and intelligent queries/reports via the "LAMP" setup (Linux+Apache+MySQL+PHP) -- should I add tools like PHP/SWF Charts and JpGraph as well;
+  - many reporting tools like Eclipse/BIRT work from a database as well.

 The current code was written for the MySQL database (www.mysql.com), but it can be easily ported to other databases like PostgreSQL or Oracle as well, by making use of their C/C++ APIs.